 Purple and yellow are two colors that are not for the faint of heart.
 But if you're going for a glam, vibrant space, it's a mix that'll unquestionably turn heads.
 Consider adding splashes of yellow with the help of drapery, art, throw pillows, and a saturated purple rug à la this space belonging to Cassie from Hi Sugarplum!

 Let's say that you're willing to try some daring ideas, but you'd rather dip your toe in the water when it comes to colors that go with purple.
 In that case, we recommend pairing a muted lavender shade with white surroundings.
 For instance, the team over at GRT Architects added lilac-colored wainscoting to anchor this bedroom and balance out the white walls and ceiling, making the room feel modern and airy.

 3. Purple and Pink

-If you're striving for a totally feminine look in your space, among colors that go with purple, none are more feminine than pink, of course.
+If you're striving for a totally feminine look in your space, among colors that go with purple, none are more classic than dusty pink, of course.
 Allow this bedroom by Kate and Joey of Mr. Kate to inspire you.
 Filled with fairy lights, pastel shades, and cozy textures, this sanctuary is as dreamy as it gets.

-4. Purple and Green
+4. Purple and Emerald Green